marcellowy/go-common/README.md

 ```

 ### version
+#### branch main PreRelase
+- added ftp download/upload/delete
+- added download file from URL, support large file
+- added func ReCreateDirectory removes the directory at the given path and creates a new empty directory at the same path.
+- added func RemoveLastSeparator removes the last separator from the given path string.

 #### v0.0.13 2024/04/29
-- add func Copy copies the contents of the file at the given source path to the destination path.
+- added func Copy copies the contents of the file at the given source path to the destination path.
-- add func DirHasPrefix checks if the directory path 's' has a prefix 'prefix'.
+- added func DirHasPrefix checks if the directory path 's' has a prefix 'prefix'.
-- add func CopyFile copies the contents of the file at the given source path to the destination path.
+- added func CopyFile copies the contents of the file at the given source path to the destination path.
-- add func Zip/Unzip zip or unzip file/directory
+- added func Zip/Unzip zip or unzip file/directory
 #### v0.0.12 2024/04/16
-- add thread safe slice
+- added thread safe slice
-- add thread safe map/slice unit test case
+- added thread safe map/slice unit test case
 #### v0.0.10 2024/01/5
 - bugfix
 #### v0.0.9 2023/11/04